 According to MedlinePlus MSUD is a genetic disease in which the body finds it difficult to process amino acids.
 It can result in the patient developing some serious issues.
 In most cases, the ailment can turn out to be fatal as well.
 Thus, timely diagnosis and treatment are of a great essence.
 But what are the ways in which MSUD can be treated and managed?
 Let’s find out

 Treatments for Maple Syrup Urine Disease

-Dialysis is an unpleasant and time-consuming treatment method, but it can clean your blood and eliminate excess amino acids and keto acids from the body.
+Dialysis is an unpleasant and time-consuming treatment method, but it can clean your blood and eliminate excess amino and keto acids from the body.

 Amino Acid Supplementation

 Often in conjunction with a protein-free diet, amino acid supplementation can be administered intravenously, but without branched-chain amino acids (BCAAs), so that there is no risk of build-up in the blood.

 Keep a check on your blood chemistry, whether at home or in a setting, to keep maple syrup urine disease under check.
 Make use of special dipsticks to test the patient’s urine for any sign of deterioration.
 Frequent metabolic consultations and timely blood tests along with analysis should be done on a timely basis.